 grid reference TM 270 491

-No admission after 11pm.
-Today this is a large, single beamed bar with an impressive fireplace & traditional seating in various drinking areas.
+A large, single beamed bar with an impressive fireplace & traditional seating in various drinking areas.
 The Barracks is a separate restaurant to rear of a more modern construction.
 Some outdoor seating is also available both to the front overlooking market hill & in the secluded courtyard to the rear.
-Disabled toilet.
-Folk club on 3rd Tuesday every month and Jazz jam every 3rd Thursday.
+No admission after 11pm.
+Accessible toilet.
+Folk club on 3rd Tuesday every month and Jazz open mic night is first Thursday of the month.

 Facilities